europalle/Claim-Time-Control/readme.md

  - Expand on stats functionality, adding filters and/or arguments.
 Also month-by-month detection built in
  - Add a way to ensure it shows in local time (currently when I have to dig for breaches to ensure it's corect, i gotta go an hour forward.
 So timestamps are a little iffy)
  - Make the parser a bit more.
 Versatile(???)
+ - Move variables for files to check (alias list, blacklist, logs.txt) from hardcoded to variables in the script.
  - Add easter eggs (maybe a nyan cat?)